christian-gines-cysec/arria-intelligence-agent/README.md

 It is an internal intelligence system built for learning, experimentation, and private security research.

 STATUS: A.R.R.I.A  is currently in early development.
-Modules will be uploaded progressively as the R7D STRUCTURE STABLIZES.
+Modules will be uploaded progressively as the R&D STRUCTURE STABLIZES.